shanshee/Password_Manager/README.md

 Space Complexity:

 generate_password() function: The space complexity of this function mainly depends on the space used to store the generated password and the symbols and alphabet lists.
-The size of the password is constant, as it has a fixed length specified by the length variable (12 in this case).
-The symbols list and alphabet string are also fixed and do not depend on the input size.
+Given that the length variable (12 in this case) specifies a fixed length for the password, its size is constant.
+The "symbols" list and alphabet string are also fixed and do not depend on the input size.
 Hence, the space complexity of this function is O(1).

 add_password() function: The space complexity of this function is also O(1) because it uses a constant amount of space to store the website, email, and password values, regardless of the size of the data.